vinotieno/BASIC-SQL-QUERIES-TO-ADVANCE-LEVEL/README.md

 #### USES
      When Categorizing Data in a SELECT Statement-You can use CASE to create a new column based on conditions.
      When Using Conditional Calculations-You can use CASE to apply different calculations based on conditions.

+# Day 6 of Learning Intermediate Sql Queries
+### HAVING CLAUSE
+     The HAVING clause is used to filter grouped records after applying the GROUP BY clause.
+It is similar to WHERE, but HAVING is specifically used with aggregated functions (SUM(), COUNT(), AVG(), etc.).
+     We must use HAVING because WHERE cannot filter aggregates.
+     Used After grouping

+#### When to Use HAVING
+    When filtering after aggregation (e.g., after GROUP BY).
+    When using aggregate functions (SUM(), COUNT(), AVG(), etc.).
+    When filtering groups of records, not individual rows.

+    Example:
+    filtering groups after aggregation:

+    SELECT Department, SUM(Salary) AS Total_Salary
+    FROM Employees
+    GROUP BY Department
+    HAVING SUM(Salary) > 100000;

+    Filtering by COUNT()
+    SELECT City, COUNT(Employee_ID) AS Employee_Count
+    FROM Employees
+    GROUP BY City
+    HAVING COUNT(Employee_ID) > 10;

+    Feature                      	WHERE	                   HAVING
+    Used for filtering	            Before aggregation	       After aggregation Works with	                    Individual rows	           Groups of data (GROUP BY) Can use aggregate functions?
+No	                       Yes
+    Example                      	WHERE Salary > 50000	   HAVING SUM(Salary) > 10000

+     Example:
+     SELECT Department, SUM(Salary) AS Total_Salary
+     FROM Employees
+     WHERE Salary > 50000   -- Filters individual rows BEFORE grouping GROUP BY Department
+     HAVING SUM(Salary) > 200000;  -- Filters groups AFTER aggregation